 The 10 Best Bonnet Dryers

 This wiki has been updated 35 times since it was first published in June of 2015.
 Whether you're battling bedhead at home or you resent paying an arm and a leg for the privilege of a "scalp massage" in a fancy salon, a dryer hood or soft bonnet is the secret to achieving professional results.
 They work well on a wide range of hair types, including curly and wavy, and allow you to style and condition from the comfort of your own bedroom, bathroom or even living room.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes